damien1/dbc-backup-2/plugin_readme.md

 This build @THISBUILD@

+= Version 2.5 =

 = Version 2.4 =
 - WARNING - MYSQL connector deprecated since PHP 5.5.0 mysqli connector used instead
 - Regression fix for those people whose server uses MYSQL v5 but not enable mysqli
-- WARNING PHP 5.x and MYSQL 5.2.4 minimum for WordPress
+- WARNING PHP 5.2.4 is now the minimum for WordPress

 - So .. what's new ?? re-written this plugin to use mysqli connector
 - Updated - protection for your backup folder.
 If you've switched from any other backup plugin, you can use the same directory